retaildevcrews/loderunner/src/LodeRunner/README.md

 # LodeRunner - A web request validation tool

-Loderunner (L8r) is an internal web request validation tool that we use to run end-to-end tests and long-running smoke tests.
+> Loderunner (L8r) is an internal web request validation tool that we use to run end-to-end tests and long-running smoke tests.

-Loderunner uses both environment variables as well as command line options for configuration.
+> Loderunner uses both environment variables as well as command line options for configuration.
 Command flags take precedence over environment variables.

-Loderunner works in two distinct modes.
-The default mode processes the input file(s) in sequential order one time and exits.
-The "run loop" mode runs in a continuous loop until stopped or for the specified duration.
-Some environment variables and command flags are only valid if run loop is specified and L8r will exit and display usage information.
-Some parameters have different default values depending on the mode of execution.

 ## Running and Debugging LodeRunner via Visual Studio 2019